nijnstein/BLAST-Documentation/README.md

 	debug(b);  	# logs 7 5 6 7
 ```

-Currently the maxiumum vectorsize in datatypes is 4, so the only allowed indexers are:
+Currently the maximum vectorsize in datatypes is 4, so the only allowed indexers are:

 `.x|y|z|w and .r|g|b|a`

+This will change in future versions.

 #### Functioncall Examples